Learn how to make these amazing sweet and savory mashed sweet potatoes!

 One day, as I pondered my love for mashed potatoes, I thought “if regular mashed potatoes are delicious, I wonder what mashed sweet potatoes would be like?”
-And so was born a new recipe.
+And so was born a new recipe; sweet and savory mashed sweet potatoes.
 And what a grand recipe it was!

 Super simple to make, mashed sweet potatoes are great served as a healthier* replacement to regular mashed potatoes.
 Soft, creamy and flavorful, the sweet potatoes are first roasted to bring out the sweetness.
 Now, the potatoes have plenty of sweetness on their own, so I add only a touch of brown sugar to enhance that sweetness.
 The addition of the roasted garlic and salt add a savory dimension to the potatoes, giving them that popular salty and sweet flavor combination.

 *I say healthier, because these sweet potatoes still have a good helping of cream and butter, as you would expect from me.